Managed IT Services for Ancaster Businesses

 Do you offer co-managed IT in Ancaster?

 Yes.
-Where an Ancaster firm already has an internal IT person or team, Fusion works alongside them — covering monitoring, security operations, after-hours response, and overflow — so a one-person IT shop is not the single point of failure when they take vacation or a project spikes.
+Where an Ancaster firm already has an internal IT person or team, Fusion works alongside them, covering monitoring, security operations, after-hours response, and overflow, so a one-person IT shop is not the single point of failure when they take vacation or a project spikes.

 Can Fusion replace the break-fix IT arrangement that most Ancaster firms rely on?

 Yes.
 Most Ancaster professional services firms use a reactive model: call someone when something breaks, hope it’s fixed before a deadline.
-Fusion’s managed IT replaces that with proactive monitoring that catches failures before they affect users, 15-minute response times when something does go wrong, and patch management that prevents many incidents entirely.
+Fusion’s managed IT replaces that with proactive monitoring that catches failures before they affect users, 1-hour response times when something does go wrong, and patch management that prevents many incidents entirely.

 Does Fusion support engineering consultants in Ancaster with project-specific IT needs?